bear-rsg/landuse-rl/turing-writeup.md

     for i_episode in range(1, num_episodes + 1):
 ```

-First, a target is selected from one of seven target text files, provided by the Turing Institute.
-The train function is called using an Epsilon Greedy Policy.
+First, a target is selected from one of seven target indicator text files, provided by the Turing Institute.
+The train function is called using an Epsilon Greedy Policy for the action selection.
 The epsilon value decreases over time in order to reduce the amount of exploration and increase the amount of exploitation.
 This allows the selection of the best action for a given state, based on the current Q values.

 The `step` function places `Experience` into the replay buffer.
-The size of the buffer is set to 32 and is designed to break the correlation between consecutive experiences.
-The `learn` function samples a batch from the replay buffer and updates the Q values using the Bellman equation.
-The weights and biases of the DQN are updated using mini batch gradient descent across the network.
-The loop ends when the maximum number of episodes has been reached, or the network is determined to have finished/converged if this happens earlier.
+The size of the buffer is set to `replay_memory_size` and is designed to break the correlation between consecutive experiences.
+Every `update_rate` number of steps, the `learn` function samples a batch of `batch_size` experiences from the replay buffer and using mini-batch gradient descent updates the weights and biases of the DQN, using the Bellman equation.
+The inner loop (`for i_step in range(1, max_num_steps_per_episode + 1)`) ends when the maximum number of steps per episode has been reached, or we have finished/converged to the target, if this happens earlier.
+The outer loop (`for i_episode in range(1, num_episodes + 1)`) ends when the maximum number of episodes has been reached.

 ## Modifying the Algorithm